 NMT engines tend to struggle with longer sentences and linguistic features such as figures of speech, metaphors and irony.
 Research by Slator into the quality of an NMT’s output of literary translation has shown that the translations produced were equal to human-level translation around only 25% of the time.
 Admittedly, these literary features are some of the trickier areas of translation for humans too, so it’s perhaps unsurprising that NMT systems might struggle.

 Another problem with NMT is that target texts might actually contain mistranslations which are rather difficult to spot.
 Research by the Common Sense Advisory has shown that although NMT translations produced and tested by Google sounded more fluent, this did not guarantee accuracy.
-The errors were in fact more difficult to detect since the text actually sounds correct.
+The errors were in fact more difficult to detect since the text actually sounds correct on first reading.
 When judged by bilingual experts, many of the translations were deemed not up to scratch for translation service providers, or indeed their clients.
-So, a very thorough proofreading is often needed with machine translations.
+So, a very thorough proofreading and edit is often needed with machine translations.

 Where does this leave the human translator?